b3nten/struct/README.md

 ## Struct

-Structs are factorys for objects.
+Structs are factories for objects.
 You can instantiate a struct by either providing a type for an empty struct, the default values for a defaulted struct, or a type for the struct and default values for a partially pre-instantiated struct.

 #### Basic usage